Catherine Hakim: Career and work

 Hakim has published extensively on labour market topics, women's employment, sex discrimination, social and family policy, as well as social statistics and research design.
-She has published over 100 articles in academic journals and edited collections, and over a dozen textbooks and research monographs.
-She is best known for developing preference theory and her criticism of many feminist assumptions about women's employment.
+She has published over 100 articles in academic journals and edited collections, as well as over a dozen textbooks and research monographs.
+She is best known for developing preference theory and for her criticism of many feminist assumptions about women's employment.
 Her most recent books develop a theory of "erotic capital" and its power in all social interaction, in the workplace, politics and in public life generally as well as in the invisible negotiations of private relationships.

 Hakim was a member of the editorial board of the European Sociological Review and a former member of the editorial board of International Sociology.